AmokSolderer/APC/README.md

 To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards at a price of well below 100€ per board.
 You can write your game SW completely from scratch or you can use PinMame and PinMameExceptions to implement smaller changes with minimum effort.
 Typical examples are:

 * Pre System11 games usually use just one audio channel, so you could add a background music track.
 Wouldn't it be great if your Disco Fever would play old Disco music in the BG?
 * Add HW toys like a shaker motor or flashers and the necessary rules to drive them.
 If your game has no solennoid drivers left, then just add the [Solenoid expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md) to get 8 more.
+You can also use the [LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) to control RGB-LED stripes or just connect your own individual HW.

 ![APC 2.0](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC.JPG)